Skip to content

 Super ultra mega blaster tutorial on how to set "the GOAT" up:

-2. After the installation is complete, swipe the screen to the right or click on the three stacked lines at the top-left, go to Containers, and then click on the + button to create a container.
+3. After the installation is complete, swipe the screen to the right or click on the button with three stacked lines in the top-left corner, go to Containers, and then click on the "+" button to create a container.

-7. DX Wrapper -> If your SoC is Snapdragon, choose DXVK.
+• DX Wrapper -> If your SoC is Snapdragon, choose DXVK.
 If you have any other SoC, choose WineD3D.
 Selecting DXVK makes a gear icon appear next to the setting, and clicking it shows a menu where you can choose the in-game screen framerate, the driver version, and also the amount of RAM to allocate.
 Since we're talking about VNs, 2GB (2048 MB) should be enough for allocation.
-If the VN doesn't run, increase the RAM allocated and test again.
+If the VN doesn't run, allocate more RAM and test again.

-12. Click on the checkmark button to save your settings.
+5. Click on the checkmark button to save your container settings.

-13. Click on the three dots of the container and click on Run.
-There you go, it's already working.
+6. Back in the Containers menu, click on the three dots of the new container and then click on Run.

 Kirikiroid2